 - how physically active you are

 If you think you have Fibromyalgia, visit your GP.
 Treatment is available to ease some of the symptoms, although it’s unlikely they’ll ever disappear completely.
+You can also go for alternative treatments such as Hyperbaric for Fibromyalgia.

 The main symptoms of Fibromyalgia are outlined below.